albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

     6 actionable tasks: 6 executed
    ```

-   The test will fail as we have no protection in place to safegaurd against this race condition.
+   The test will fail as we have no protection in place to safeguard against this race condition.

    View the test report.